dennyzhang/code.dennyzhang.com/monotone-increasing-digits/README.md

 Leave me comments, if you have better ways to solve.

     ## Blog link: https://brain.dennyzhang.com/monotone-increasing-digits
-    ## Basic Ideas: monotone stack
+    ## Basic Ideas: Greedy
-    ##   Let's say we found one digit in the following digit which is smaller than current digit.
+    ##
+    ##   After checking the changes, we have one key observastion:
-    ##   We decrease current digit by 1, then change the following to '9'
+    ##   We need to identity one digit.
+Decrease it by 1, then change the following to 9
+    ##
+    ##   So we find the longest non-decreasing sequence from left to right.
+    ##   Then scan the sequence from right to left.
+    ##   Keep moving to left, if it's duplicate number.
     ##
     ## Sample Data:
     ##     2342